mrgabdev/voice-bot-app/README.md

 4. **La grabación se detiene automáticamente** cuando dejas de hablar
 5. **Espera la respuesta** del bot con información y recomendaciones

-### Comandos de Voz Sugeridos:
+### Comandos sugeridos - Puede ser en ingles o español:

+**Búsquedas de películas específicas:**

+- "Tell me about Inception"
+- "Search for The Dark Knight"
+- "What do you know about Interstellar?"
+- "Find information about Avatar"

+**Búsquedas basadas en contexto y conversación previa:**

+- "Compare the last two movies we discussed"
+- "Save the last movie you mentioned to my list"

+**Búsquedas con filtros OMDB:**

+- "Search for Batman movies from 2008"
+- "Find movies called Spiderman from 2002"
+- "Search for series called Breaking Bad"
+- "Look for the movie Joker from 2019"

+**Gestión de favoritos:**

+- "Save Inception to my list"
+- "Add The Dark Knight to my list"
+- "Show me my saved movies"
-- "What movies do you recommend for tonight?"
+- "What movies do I have in my list?"

+**Información detallada:**

-- "Tell me about Interstellar"
+- "Give me the plot of The Matrix"
-- "I want to watch a comedy movie"
+- "Who directed Pulp Fiction?"
-- "What's the rating of The Matrix?"
+- "What's the rating of Forrest Gump?"
+- "When was Titanic released?"

 ## 🔧 Desarrollo